cdopt/cdopt.github.io/docs/_sources/md_files/quick_start.md

 ## Installation

- `cdopt` is compatible with Python 3.6+, and depends on NumPy, SciPy and PyTorch.
+ `cdopt` is compatible with Python 3.6+, and depends on NumPy, SciPy and autograd.
 To get the latest version of `cdopt`, you can install it via `pip`:

 ```sh
 pip install cdopt
 ```

+Moreover, `cdopt` supports PyTorch>=1.9.0 and JAX packages in its numerical computation.
+Therefore, we strongly suggest the users to install these packages.